-Typically when HSV-2 is the cause, patients have ≥ 3 episodes of fever, nuchal rigidity, and CSF lymphocytic pleocytosis; each episode lasts from 2 to 5 days, then resolves spontaneously.
-Patients can also have other neurologic deficits (eg, altered sensorium, seizures, cranial nerve palsies).
+Typically when HSV-2 is the cause, patients have ≥ 3 episodes of fever, nuchal rigidity, and cerebrospinal fluid (CSF) lymphocytic pleocytosis; each episode lasts from 2 to 5 days, then resolves spontaneously.
+Patients can also have other neurologic deficits (eg, altered sensorium, seizures, cranial nerve palsies), indicating meningoencephalitis.

-Acute meningitis secondary to NSAIDs or other drugs may recur when the causative drug is used again.
+Acute meningitis secondary to nonsteroidal anti-inflammatory drugs (NSAIDs) or other drugs may recur when the causative drug is used again.

 Meningitis caused by rupture of a brain cyst may also recur.